Robertgreenwood27/ReMember/README.md

 ## Credits

 Built with Next.js, Tailwind CSS, compromise.js, and Supabase
-Concept: A self-growing map of personal memory
+Concept: A self-growing map of personal dream

 ---